uvicore/framework/README.md

 * Deeply config driven with extremely deep merged and overridable package configs.
 * Package based.
 Apps are packages, packages are apps.
 No "shell" or "project" required.
 Run it or use it in another running app, all in one.
 * Service Provider style package bootstrapping.
-* Full async database query builder build on encode/databases...or use the ORM!
+* Full async database query builder built on encode/databases...or use the ORM!
 * Elegant custom async ORM inspired by Eloquent (but still very different).
 Not another Django ORM clone thank God!
 * Complex and complete ORM relations including polymorphism.
 * Easy redis caching system (great for optimizing API database hits).